aswathcm29/JournalForge/CONTRIBUTING.md

    cd ../backend
    npm install
    ```
+3. Set up your environment varibles
-3. Start the backend server:
+4. Start the backend server:
    ```
    cd backend
    npm start
    ```
-4. In a new terminal, start the frontend server:
+5. In a new terminal, start the frontend server:
    ```
    cd frontend
    npm start
    ```

 Make sure to test your changes thoroughly before submitting a pull request.

-## Styleguides

 ### Git Commit Messages